jgamblin/targetinfo/readme.md

 ### targetinfo

-targetinfo is a python script that will gets Reverse DNS, GeoIP, NMAP, Traceroute and pulls HTTP Headers for an IP address.
+targetinfo is a python script that will get Reverse DNS, GeoIP, NMAP, Traceroute and pulls HTTP Headers for an IP address.

 # Usage